martintrojer/martintrojer.github.com/content/post/2026-04-11-new-code-trusted-code-proven-code.md

 - new code
 - trusted code
-- used code
+- proven code

 **New code** is cheap to produce now.
 It may be clean, well-structured, and even well-tested.
 It may also be wrong, weakly understood, or poorly owned.

 **Trusted code** is code that has been reviewed, exercised, and understood well enough that people are willing to stand behind it.

-**Used code** goes one step further.
+**Proven code** goes one step further.
 It has survived contact with reality.
 It has been lived with.

 This distinction applies pretty broadly, but it matters more in finance because several things are not optional: explainability, policy alignment, audit trail, accountable ownership and operational resilience.